 If you want the children to grow up and be the custodians of Mother Earth, you don’t do it by reading them books on sustainable farming practices, or watching youtube clips on the deforestation of the Amazon.
 You do it through play.
 Specifically outdoor play in a natural environment.
 Richard Louv (last Child in the woods, 2005) found that children who don’t play in nature can develop Biophobia, which is a fear of Nature.
 They avoid the mess mud makes, they are repulsed by the smell and texture of soil and have a fear of potential pathogens that may be found in the soil.
 Once these patterns have been created in the brain they are carried throughout adulthood.
 I don’t want people who fear nature being future custodians of earth.

-Mud is a sensory integrated endeavour.
-The tactile feel, the smell, the weight, the colour, and the smiling faces of those around you, all join up to become a beautiful memory.
+The tactile feel, the smell, the weight, the colour, the taste and the smiling faces of those around you, all join up to become a beautiful memory.
 A positive brain synapses.
 When young brains engage with mud the seeds of nature connection are sown.

-I bring mud to sites, to start them on the pathway to biophilia (the love of nature)
+I bring mud to sites, plant seeds and see them on the pathway to biophilia (the love of nature)

 Evolutionary neuroscience has found that the human brain is hardwired to connect to nature, but if nature experiences are not offered at the formative years of birth to three years, then the brains nagging wife says (While waving her rolling pin venomously in the air) “Hey Harold!
 When are you gonna get rid of all those boxes of nature crap that you keep in the attic.
 You’ve never had to use them, and they’ve been there for nearly three years!”.
 Your brain actually deletes and prunes away, stuff that it has hardly ever used.
 It sort of thinks, “Hey I could use that space for something more important, like, thinking about who decided poo was to be a stinky smell?”